LuccaSA/lucca-front/README.md

 @forward '@lucca-front/scss/src/components/toast';
 @forward '@lucca-front/scss/src/components/util';
 ```
-Then comment unused components to reduce LF’s dist size.
+Then comment unused components to reduce LF’s distribution size and compilation time.

-To import all components, simply add the 3 following lines (not recommended as it will increase files weight):
+To import all components, replace the previous code by the 3 following lines (not recommended):

 ```
 // Import styles